y2kbugger/weeklyreview_todotxt/README.md

     $ pytest

 # Architecture
-# Prompter

 # WIP
-- reread api and tests to understand the starting point i'm at
 - make a prototype of an in-memory version of a todo list
   - handle basic state manipulation, with undo/redo

 # Backlog
 ## Todos
 - I want lists that are backlogs of projects so that I can plan what to work on during planning.